dixahq/ios-messenger/README.md

 ```

 **Verified**
-Authentication is done using a JWE token, that is signed with one of the private keys, configured in the DixaMessenger Dashboard.
+Authentication is done using a JWE token, that is signed with one of the private keys, configured in the Dixa Messenger Dashboard.
 This token needs to be specified programatically, as opposed to the **Claimed** authentication where the SDK will ask the user to input their username and email.

 ```swift
     /// Update the user authentication jwe-token